Hacks, Resources, and Rights: Pregnant at University

 Schwanger im Studium Inline Image

-Pregnant in College: Financial assistance is available throughout your college career.
+Pregnant at university: Financial assistance is available throughout your college career.

 1. Scholarships and other Resources for Pregnant Students

-Find scholarships for student parents by clicking on your country’s tab below:
+Find scholarships for student parents by searching for your region below:

 2. Government Support for Pregnant Students

 This is where you can find information on your government’s financial aid for student parents.
-Click your country below:
+Find your region below:

 Peer Support for Pregnant Students